andythorne/flot-tooltip/README.md

 			x: 20,
 			y: 20
 		},
+		locakable: true,						// if true, a lcik will lock the tooltip until clicked again

 		// function to format the tooltip.
 Arguments are and array of objects containing 'series' and 'ponint' data
 		formatTooltip: function( dataPoints ){